-- A Promote flexible scheduling to accommodate the needs of refugees who may have more appointments than other workers as they participate in public or community integration programs. - ▲ Some companies use apps with translation capabilities that make it easier for workers to schedule or change their shifts.
+- A Promote flexible scheduling to accommodate the needs of refugees who may have more appointments than other workers as they participate in public or community integration programs, Polish language classes, etc. - ▲ Some companies use apps with translation capabilities that make it easier for workers to schedule or change their shifts.